kamikazeSlayers/architectural-katas-2022/architectural-views/platform-management-subsystem.md

 - The platform sends push notification to the user on the app and browser and to the career mentor with the list of offerings that are in progress or not started stage, nudging the candidates to take action.
 If there are deadlines associated with an offering that the candidate has enrolled for, regular notifications are sent to the user prompting them to take action on the same.

-- When a candidate road map is completes, a feedback form is sent to the candidate seeking information on how the program helped, if they got a job offer of their choice, and so on.
+- When a candidate road map is completed, a feedback form is sent to the candidate seeking information on how the program helped, if they got a job offer of their choice, and so on.

 - These reports are then used by the [Analytics Subsytem](./analytical-architecture-subsystem.md) to predict career paths for candidates based on the offerings.